 Trusting that He will make all thing right if I surrender to his will,

 That I may be reasonably happy in this life

 And supremely happy with Him forever in the next

 This prayer for divorce offers relief and peace, in my opinion.
 Reading it takes a huge burden off someone to let go of the things we can’t control, to have faith that God is with you, and to be inspired to live the best life you can, during and after your divorce.
 It helps to let go of negativity, toxic thoughts and the past, and instead focus on what you can control: YOU.
 The decisions you make, the way you live your life, and how happy you are.

 The Serenity Prayer was written by the American theologian, Reinhold Niebuhr.
 No one really knows when he wrote it, but it was printed in a few newspaper articles in the 1930’s.
 In 1941, an early member of Alcoholics Anonymous brought it to a meeting.
 Well liked, the organization adopted the prayer and it is now part of AA and other 12-step programs.

 I honestly think the serenity prayer should be read by women and men as a daily prayer for divorce.

 Why?
-Because one of the most difficult aspects of divorce is acceptance—accepting what happened, accepting that you have and still have no control over what your ex does or how he/she acts or what he/she says.
+Because one of the most difficult aspects of divorce is acceptance—accepting what happened, accepting that you had and still have no control over what your ex does or how he/she acts or what he/she says.